-Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060 immediately after sitting for HSC
+\Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060 immediately after sitting for HSC.

 Undergraduate Scholarships (continued)

-Donor Value Year/s of Tenure Conditions

-General (continued)

-Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; aca- demic merit; participation in sport both directly and administratively; and financial need

-Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full-time undergraduate course on the basis of academic merit and financial need
+Donor Value Year/s of Tenure Conditions General (continued) Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any year of a full- time undergraduate course on the basis of academic merit and financial need Universities Credit Union \$500 pa 1 year with the possibility of renewal Prior completion of at least 1 year of any undergraduate degree course.
+Eligibility limited to members of the Universities Credit Union Ltd or members of the family of such members.
+Electrical Engineering The Tyree Electrical Company Pty Ltd Up to \$6720 over 4 years 1 year renewable for the duration of the course, subject to sat- isfactory progress Eligibility for admission to the full-time degree course in Electrical Engineering Mechanical Engineerin g The Fox Manufacturing Company Up to \$1500 pa 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the fuil-time de- gree course in Mechanical Engineering

-Electrical Engineering The Tyree Electrical Company Pty Ltd Up to \$6720 over 4 years 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Electrical Engineering Mechanical Engineering 9 The Fox Manufacturing Company Up to \$1500 pa 1 year renewable for the duration of the course, subject to satisfactory progress Eligibility for admission to the full-time degree course in Mechanical Engineering James Howden & Co Australia Pty Ltd Up to \$400 pa 1 year Permanent residence in Australia and eligibility for admission to the full-time degree course in Mechanical Engineering Surveying an trand
+James Howden & Co Up to \$400 pa 1 year Permanent residence in Australia and eli-Australia Pty Ltd gibility for admission to the full-time degree course in Mechanical Engineering Eligibility for admission to Year 2 of the full-time degree course in Mechanical Shell Refining Up to \$800 pa 1 year renewable for Australia Pty Ltd the duration of the Engineering course, subject to satisfactory progress .

-The Institution of Surveyors, NSW Division
+The Institution of Surveyors, NSW Division Up to \$1000 pa